ramflorez/Weather_Dashboard/README.md

 The data was fetched and parsed with a js file. the API used was openweathermap.org.
 User enter a city, clicks the "search" button and receives the weather informaition including uv index.
 List of search is kept in local storage.
-It can be deleted using the "clear history" button.
+It can be deleted using the "clear List" button.

 Here is the link for my deployed page at Github. https://ramflorez.github.io/Weather_Dashboard/